emitstop/ZedGrid/README.md

  **Modifying Gutter Width**

  Gutter width is controlled by the $gutter variable in the SCSS file.
-You can also modifying all instnaces of 20px in the css file.
+You can also do this by modifying all instances of '20px' in the compiled css file.

 Note: adding a class of __"pull-right"__ to your column wrappers will right align your columns.